keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/deployment_helm/index.md

 ## Direct deployments

-If the deployment strategy of a stage in the [shipyard](https://github.com/keptn/examples/blob/0.8.0/onboarding-carts/shipyard.yaml) is configured as `deployment_strategy: direct`, Helm deploys a release called `sockshop-dev-carts` as `carts` in namespace `sockshop-dev`.
+If the deployment strategy of a stage in the [shipyard](https://github.com/keptn/examples/blob/0.8.0/onboarding-carts/shipyard.yaml) is configured as `deploymentstrategy: direct`, Helm deploys a release called `sockshop-dev-carts` as `carts` in namespace `sockshop-dev`.

 ```console